ARTbio/tools-artbio/suites/suite_metavisitor_1_1/readme.txt

 to reconstruct a final genome scaffold with de novo assembled sequences (capitals) and sequences from the Guide (small letters)
 - use the changeset_revision 7f3c448e119b of the ncbi_blast_plus suite
-- correct minors bug in names of the files return by the fetch_fasta_from_ncbi
+- correct minors bug in names of the files returned by the fetch_fasta_from_ncbi tool